 7. On application, Members must agree to our terms and conditions of membership and registration, which include agreeing that we can challenge their practice and conduct.
 This is done through our complaints procedure, namely the Professional Conduct Procedure and relevant provisions in our Articles of Association.
 We aim to ensure that the public is protected and that confidence in the professions of counselling and psychotherapy is maintained.

 8. For transparency and openness, we are committed to providing a fair and balanced complaints process.
 We look to protect the confidentiality of our Members during an investigation.
 We will ensure that any disclosure of information is lawful, proportionate and fair.

 9. Generally, decisions of the Panel will not be published if no allegations have been upheld.
 If one or more allegations are upheld, and a decision is made to publish in accordance with the criteria below, we will publish the following on our website:

 10. We will publish the Chair’s written findings in any case where the allegation (or at least one allegation if more than one) has been upheld.
 We will publish the hearing findings, decision and sanction imposed.
 If no sanction is imposed, we will still publish any findings and decisions.

 11. We will publish the name and postcode of the member to allow them to be identified correctly.
 We will not include private personal information that is not contained in the determination itself or which would cause disproportionate harm to the private life of the person concerned.

 12. Our starting point is that we will publish determinations in full, but we may make redactions where necessary to:

 - comply with legal obligations.

-14. All published decisions (other than withdrawal of membership or registration) will remain on our website generally until the delegated Sanction Panel considers all sanctions completed (see (ii) below).
+14. All published decisions (other than withdrawal of membership) will remain on our website generally until the delegated Sanction Panel considers all sanctions completed (see (ii) below).